carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 {: .callout}

 ## Curating Prokka output files

-The genome files annotated with Prokka do not have details of the corresponding genome in the ORGANISM row, the word UNCLASSIFIED appears in said row, as we can see with the following command:
+Now that we have our genome annotations, let's take a look at one of them.
+Fortunately, the `gbk` files are human readable and we can look at a lot of the information in the first few lines:

 ~~~
 $ head Streptococcus_agalactiae_18RS21_prokka.gbk
 ~~~